 The data files may be downloaded from the IHO web site.

-Presentation
+Presentation and parameter settings

-The README files give some specific Mariner settings, such as safety contour, that are required to give the correct display.

-The ECDIS Chart 1 and Colour Test diagram cells must be displayed full-screen (meaning the “minimum standard” screen, 270 x 270 mm), that is at or larger than the compilation scale.
-Otherwise features such as centred symbols may not be correctly illustrated.

-The Mariner must be able to cursor-pick on any symbol on the Chart 1 display and get a text read-out of the symbol meaning.
+.

 Displaying the Colour Test Diagram

 Introduction; providing the diagram

-The colour generating capability of any type of display screen will deteriorate with age and the Colour Differentiation Test diagram is provided to enable the Mariner to verify that the display screen still retains the colour differentiation capability needed to distinguish between the various colour-coded areas, lines and point symbols of the ECDIS display.
+The Colour Differentiation Test diagram is provided to enable the Mariner to verify that the display screen still retains the colour differentiation capability needed to distinguish between the various colour-coded areas, lines and point symbols of the ECDIS display.

-The diagram will not be true to colour unless it is projected on a calibrated monitor and is generated using the ENC colour profiles.
+The diagram will not be true to colour unless it is displayed on a calibrated monitor and is generated using the provided ENC portrayal catalogue.

-Two methods of providing the diagram are:
+The two methods of providing the diagram are:

-Use the file labelled “C1WOO” containing the Colour Differentiation Test Diagram.
+Use the dataset labelled “101AA005C1WOO” containing the Colour Differentiation Test Diagram.
 This file must be drawn so that the extent of the imaginary chart data covers the entire ECDIS display.
-Because the file uses pseudo-cartographic objects it must be displayed using the special Portrayal Catalogue provided for the digital ECDIS Chart 1.
+Because the file uses customised features and attributes, it must be displayed using the special Portrayal and Feature Catalogues provided for the digital S-100 ECDIS Chart 1.

 Use the graphics file illustrated in Figure C-9 as a model.
 Based on this model, reproduce the same pattern of rectangles and lines on the screen, but present them in the correct colours using the colour tokens given in the S-101 colour profiles provided by the IHO.